Quantum Algorithm For Estimating Eigenvalue: Introduction

-Below, we construct a quantum algorithm that, given access to entries of a sparse Hermitian matrix $A$ in a similar manner to Ref.~\cite{harrow2009quantum}, can estimate its largest eigenvalue in magnitude with a running time that is logarithmic with respect to the size of $A$.
-The main tool of our algorithm is built upon the quantum linear system~\cite{harrow2009quantum, wiebe2012quantum} and the Hadamard test~\cite{nielsen2002quantum}.
-As with the HHL algorithm, therefore, our algorithm provides an exponential speedup against, e.g., the classical power method.
+We note that even if the range of eigenvalues is not within this simple range, then by a trivial scaling, we can reduce the range of eigenvalues of all matrices to $(0,1)$, similar to that used in Ref.~\cite{harrow2009quantum}.
+Therefore, in general, it is safe to work with this range of eigenvalues without losing generality.
+Below, we construct a quantum algorithm that, given access to entries of a sparse Hermitian matrix $A$ in a manner similar to that in Ref.~\cite{harrow2009quantum}, can estimate its largest eigenvalue in magnitude with a running time that is logarithmic with respect to the size of $A$.
+The main tool of our algorithm is built upon the HHL-like quantum linear system~\cite{harrow2009quantum}, or more precisely, the modified version of the HHL algorithm from Ref.~\cite{wiebe2012quantum}, the Hadamard test~\cite{nielsen2002quantum} and in particular, the power method.
+As we will further discuss, with respect to dimension $n$ of matrix $A$, our algorithm provides quadratic speedup against, e.g., the classical power method in the worst case.
+Under some favorable conditions regarding initialization, exponential speedup with respect to dimension $n$ could be achieved.
+In the following, we shall also generalize our algorithm to the case of the eigenvalue of the lowest magnitude and of the largest and lowest real values, as well as a hybrid quantum-classical Krylov subspace generalization.